 - Apply power to your DMXio transmitter and DMX2dim dimmer.
 Wait for the scanning process to complete.
 The RF Active indicator on the transmitter, and the RF Con indicator on the receiver, should both be blinking.
-(The indicator on the dimmer blinks faster.) - At your DMX source, set all DMX channels to zero.
-Ensure that special channels (like house lights) are also at zero - it is important that all channels are off. - Bring up the level of a single channel you wish to assign to a DMX2dim dimmer.
-This is the channel you will be assigning to the dimmer (or any number of dimmers).
-The level you set determines the dimmer curve that will be assigned:

-a.
-Non-dim: 100% (80% or higher) b.
-Linear dimming: 70% (anywhere from 60% and 79%) c.
-Inverse-square-law (ISL) fast: 50% (40% to 59%)

-a.
-Inverse-square-law (ISL) slow: 30% (20% to 39%)

-See the Dimmer Curves and Output Resolution section of this manual for more information about curves, slow and fast ISL response, etc.

-- 4. Channels below 12% are ignored by the channel assignment process. - 5.
-On the DMX2dim, use the end of a bent paper clip or other small tool to press and hold the SetA or SetB recessed button for one second, or until the corresponding dimmer led comes on (be sure the load fuse is good or the dimmer leds will not work).
+(The indicator on the dimmer blinks faster.) - 2.
+At your DMX source, set all DMX channels to zero. - 3.
+Bring up the level of a single channel you wish to assign to a DMX2dim dimmer.
+To assign a non-dim curve (ideal for relays, power inverters, and solenoids), set the channel level between 75% and 100%.
+To assign a linear dimming curve (ideal for incandescent and halogen fixtures, like MR16s and MR11s), set the channel between 50% and 75%.
+To assign an inverse-square-law dimming curve (ideal for LEDs), set the channel level between 25% and 50%.
+Channels below 25% are ignored. - 4.
+On the DMX2dim, use the end of a bent paper clip or other small tool to press and hold the SetA or SetB recessed button until the corresponding dimmer led comes on (be sure the load fuse is good or the dimmer leds will not work).
 The selected dimmer will be assigned to the lowest non-zero DMX channel currently being broadcast from the associated DMXio transmitter.